oracle/oci-ansible-modules/docs/faqs.md

 **3. How do I enable `debug` mode for the OCI Ansible Cloud Modules?**

 -  Set the `log_requests` variable in your ~/.oci/config to `True` to enable Request logging in the OCI python SDK as described in https://github.com/oracle/oci-python-sdk/blob/master/docs/logging.rst
--  Export an environment variable to enable DEBUG mode for our Ansible modules
+-  Export an environment variable named `LOG_LEVEL` with the value `DEBUG` to enable DEBUG mode for the OCI Ansible modules
 ```sh
 $ export LOG_LEVEL="DEBUG"
 ```